JaapvanEkris/openrowingmonitor/docs/Integrations.md

 ### Pushing workouts

 In the topic 'OpenRowingMonitor/`machineName`/workoutplans' you can push your workoutplan in stringified JSON format.

+> [!NOTE]
-Please note: workoutplans are only accepted before a session, not during one.
+> Workoutplans are only accepted before a session, not during one.

 For example:
 ```js